JoeyStanley/real/resources.md

 * *[bookdown: Authoring Books and Technical Documents with R Markdown](https://bookdown.org/yihui/bookdown/)* by Yihui Xie.
 See an introduction to Bookdown by RStudio [here](https://www.rstudio.com/resources/webinars/introducing-bookdown/).

+* If your love for Zotero is what's preventing you from using RMarkdown, never fear! *[Zotero hacks: unlimited synced storage and its smooth use with rmarkdown](https://ikashnitsky.github.io/2019/zotero/)* by [Ilya Kashnitsky](https://ikashnitsky.github.io) is the perfect guide to getting those two integrated.

 ### GIS and Spatial Stuff

 * *[Maps and Data Visualisations with R](http://spatial.ly/r/)* by [James Cheshire](http://spatial.ly/about/) is a treasure trove of tutorials on doing a whole bunch of maps in R.